iAdani/script-buy-demo/README.md

 ## Description
 We developed a smart shopping platform with advanced web crawling algorithms, enhancing user convenience by automating price comparisons.
+It is worth mentioning that we had to learn by ourselves React Native and GoLang for that project.

 ## Installation